10 Tips for Preventing Dementia-Related Falls

 Create a single place for any notes or reminders that can easily be accessed and read by a person with dementia.
 This can be a cork bulletin board or a dry erase board.
 Using a single location simplifies the process and provides for an organized system, preventing the need for a senior to walk around looking for information.

 A major issue for people living with dementia is confusion at night.
 Restless nights can leave them tired and unsteady.
-To help prevent wandering at night, keep important items on a bedside table, including water, a light source, eyeglasses, tissues and the telephone.
+To help prevent wandering at night, our care experts recommend keeping important items on a bedside table, including water, a light source, eyeglasses, tissues and the telephone.

 A person living with dementia may start to wander as their condition progresses.
 This may lead them into unsafe areas.
 Wandering often signifies an unmet need a senior is trying to satisfy.
 For example, they may be looking for a telephone because they usually called their wife at 5 p.m.
 Instead of trying to physically stop the wandering, try distracting or redirecting their activity to avoid raising a person’s anxiety or frustration level.